-Available with GitHub syncing.
+Available with GitHub or Bitbucket syncing.

 Publishing allows editors to merge changes from one branch to another.
 You can choose to merge directly or with a pull request.
 Selecting a publish branch enables the publish interface for your site.
 This is useful for staging sites.